NaliniRaghav/SBA318_ItemQuantityManager/README.md

 Ensure Postman Headers are Correct:

 For GET requests, ensure you have the header Accept: application/json.
-For POST requests, ensure you have the header Content-Type: application/json and the body is formatted correctly in JSON.
+For POST requests, ensure you have the header Accept: application/json and the body is formatted correctly in JSON.
-Check Route Logic:

 Ensure the route logic checks for the Accept header and responds with JSON when it's set to application/json in Postman.